-- 1. Street lighting shall be installed with underground electric service on all public streets in the Town.
-If existing lighting is served by overhead electric service, it may continue to be served in that manner. - 2.
+- 1. Street lighting shall be installed with underground electric service on all public streets in the Town. - 2.
 It shall be the responsibility of the Developer of new or upgraded street improvements to install street lighting fixtures and the associated power sources to adequately light the public improvements.
 Street lighting fixtures are to be owned and operated by Core Electric Cooperative.
 The developer is responsible for all charges by Core Electric Cooperative until all public improvements associated with the project are conveyed and accepted by the Town.